Constipation in children | Mate tūtae kore

 Key points about constipation in children

-• Sitting on the toilet regularly is important.
+• Regularly sitting on the toilet in the morning is also helpful.

 • The content on this page comes from KidsHealth(external link).